Blanching (cooking): Technology

 Traditionally, blanching is done using either a water bath or saturated steam.
 In both methods, the food is heated for a short period of time and then introduced into either cold water or cold air to quickly stop the heating process.
 At the industrial level, foods move on a continuous conveyor belt through preheating, holding, and cooling.

 For hot water blanching, vegetables are immersed under pre-warmed water (70 to 100 °C) for varying amounts of time, depending on type and quantity.
 When the product is heated by water, greater uniformity of heating is achieved, especially when compared to hot air.
 This advantage allows hot water blanching at lower temperatures, but requires longer blanching times.
 Water is heated and cooled using heat exchangers and recirculated for continuous use, reducing costs.

-Steam blanching systems inject hot air (~100 °C) onto food as it passes through the blanching system on a conveyor belt.
+Steam blanching systems inject hot saturated steam (~100 °C) onto food as it passes through the blanching system on a conveyor belt.
 This method greatly reduces the leaching of water-soluble compounds from the product and is the preferred technique for smaller foods and those with cut surfaces.
 Steam blanching is more energy-efficient, and the ability for quick heating allows for shorter processing times.
 This reduced heat exposure preserves color, flavor, and overall quality of the food; however, evaporation may occur leading to lower masses and product yields.

 Directly following the heat treatment, vegetables/fruits are quickly chilled by cold water.
 A common alternative to cooling with cold water is cooling with cold air.
 This method of cooling prevents the leaching of water-soluble nutrients; however, the air causes evaporation and lowers the mass of the vegetable—a monetary disadvantage for industry.

 Emerging technologies include ohmic, infrared, microwave, and radio frequency blanching.